tldr-pages/tldr/pages/common/exiftool.md

 > Read and write meta information in files.
 > More information: <https://exiftool.org>.

+- Print the EXIF metadata for a given file:

+`exiftool {{file}}`

 - Remove all EXIF metadata from the given files:

 `exiftool -All= {{file1 file2 ...}}`

+- Remove all EXIF metadata from the given image files, then re-add metadata for color and orientation:

+`exiftool -All= -tagsfromfile @ -colorspacetags -orientation {{image1 image2 ...}}`

 - Move the date at which all photos in a directory were taken 1 hour forward: